-The hydrogen gas will be transported in pressurised tanks on semi-trailers to a liquefaction and loading terminal in the Port of Hastings area.
+The hydrogen will be transported in pressurised tube trailers to a loading terminal in the Port of Hastings area.
 Transporting hydrogen gas by road is a common and safe practice in Australia.
 LIQUEFACTION AND TRANSPORT BY SEA

 Port of Hastings > Japan